firebase/firebase-ios-sdk/ZipBuilder/Template/README.md

 frameworks and libraries listed in each Firebase framework's
 <Name>.framework/Modules/module.modulemap file to your target's or targets'
 "Link Binary With Libraries" build phase.
-Specifically, you may see the error 'ld: warning: Could not find or use auto-linked framework...' which is an indicator that not all system libraries are being brought into your build automatically.
+Specifically, you may see the error `ld: warning: Could not find or use auto-linked framework...` which is an indicator that not all system libraries are being brought into your build automatically.